cluehning/february_brics-geopolitics-simulator/README.md

 ---

-# System Struture

-Every component depends on the outputs of the previous one.
-This is the core design philosophy: **data → signals → structure → strategy → visualization**.

----

 # The Core Idea: Game Theory

 The engine implements three complementary models, each capturing a different facet of strategic behavior.